nitzanpap/skill-bridge/backend/README.md

    Error: Bind for 0.0.0.0:8000 failed: port is already allocated
    ```
    - Another application is using port 8000
-   - Change the port when running Docker: `docker run -p 8001:8000 skillbridge-backend`
+   - Change the port when running Docker: `docker run -p 8001:8000 skill-bridge-backend`
    - Then access the API at http://localhost:8001/docs

 3. **Container exits immediately**: